prevention-icon

 Disinfection Services

+If you’ve noticed tiny critters crawling around your home or intense itching that you can’t explain, there’s a good chance you might be dealing with a bird mite infestation.
 Just like bed bugs and fleas, bird mites are tiny terrors that infest your home and bite you when you’re asleep.
-Also known as bird lice, these creatures are frequently mistaken for other parasites, and it’s easy to understand why.
+These creatures are frequently mistaken for other parasites, and it’s easy to understand why.

-Besides keeping you and your pets awake scratching itchy red bites, they’re difficult to see, and hide away in your linen and furniture during the day.
-Since they multiply quickly, it doesn’t take long for a small problem to turn into a major outbreak.
+In addition to keeping you and your pets awake with itchy red bites, they’re difficult to see and hide in your linens and furniture during the day.
+Since they multiply quickly, a small problem can quickly become a major outbreak.

 What questions will this article answer?